TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: Related work

 Orthogonal to sparsity, projection-based methods replace volumetric 3D convolution with 2D convolution after mapping 3D structure onto planar grids.
 Representative methods include OFT~\cite{roddick2018orthographic} for monocular lifting to an orthographic space, PointPillars~\cite{lang2019pointpillars}, which evolved from early sparse convolutional detectors like SECOND~\cite{yan2018second}, for pillarized pseudo images, RangeNet++\cite{milioto2019rangenet++} for range view segmentation, and Lift, Splat, Shoot\cite{philion2020lift} for multi-camera lifting to BEV, later extended by transformer-based methods such as BEVFormer~\cite{li2024bevformer}.
 More recently, EG3D~\cite{chan2022efficient} demonstrated that tri-plane features can support generative rendering, where features are interpolated from the planes and decoded by implicit MLPs.
 Triplane Diffusion~\cite{shue20233d} scaled this idea to diffusion-based 3D neural field generation, while SemCity~\cite{lee2024semcity} and TPVFormer~\cite{huang2023tri} adapted tri-planes for semantic scene synthesis and occupancy prediction, respectively.
 Although these methods show the versatility of tri-plane structures, they all rely on interpolation and point-wise queries coupled with implicit decoders, which introduce irregular memory access and limit real-time feasibility.
 In contrast, our design employs an interpolation-free broadcast-summation to directly reconstruct voxel features, enabling dense GPU-parallel execution and making it better suited for real-time 3D reasoning.
-In contrast, our approach starts directly from voxel inputs and reconstructs the feature volume without interpolation, distinguishing it from EG3D and related tri-plane methods that rely on image-space features and point-wise queries.

 Projection-based pipelines collapse a 3D structure onto a set of 2D planes, a process that invariably discards critical spatial cues.
 Since tiling per-plane features back into 3D does not recover them, models inject positional information.
 Fixed encodings include sinusoidal mappings in Transformers~\cite{vaswani2017attention}, coordinate channels~\cite{liu2018intriguing}, and Fourier features~\cite{tancik2020fourier}, which are effective for high-frequency 3D representation learning~\cite{mildenhall2021nerf}.